 In connecting flight two or more air crafts are used between the origin point and destination point.

-Origin, connecting and stopover point
+Origin, connecting, and stopover point

-A stopover point is one which is not a connecting point. destination point is the point of stopover.
+A stopover point is one which is not a connecting point. the destination point is the point of stopover.

 The origin point is the first departure point or boarding point.